SiddarthaCh/Face-Detection-Model/README.md

 This is a Course Project where we developed a face detection model which also predicts gender, age and facial emotion of the detected faces.

-We compared various pre-trained models and also, developed some other models.
+We compared various pre-trained models and also developed some other models.

 ## Team Members